csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **c**.
 Explain in detail how to modify AND–OR search for partially observable problems, beyond the modifications you describe in (b).

-**4.9** On page 139 it was assumed that a given action would have the same cost when ex- ecuted in any physical state within a given belief state.
+**4.9** On page 139 it was assumed that a given action would have the same cost when executed in any physical state within a given belief state.
 (This leads to a belief-state search problem with well-defined step costs.)
 Now consider what happens when the assumption does not hold.
 Does the notion of optimality still make sense in this context, or does it require modification?
-Consider also various possible definitions of the “cost” of executing an action in a belief state; for example, we could use the _minimum_ of the physical costs; or the _maxi- mum_; or a cost _interval_ with the lower bound being the minimum cost and the upper bound being the maximum; or just keep the set of all possible costs for that action.
+Consider also various possible definitions of the “cost” of executing an action in a belief state; for example, we could use the _minimum_ of the physical costs; or the _maximum_; or a cost _interval_ with the lower bound being the minimum cost and the upper bound being the maximum; or just keep the set of all possible costs for that action.
 For each of these, explore whether A∗ (with modifications if necessary) can return optimal solutions.

 **4.10** Consider the sensorless version of the erratic vacuum world.
 Draw the belief-state space reachable from the initial belief state {1, 2, 3, 4, 5, 6, 7, 8}, and explain why the problem is unsolvable.

 **4.11** We can turn the navigation problem in Exercise 3.7 into an environment as follows:

-• The percept will be a list of the positions, _relative to the agent_, of the visible vertices.
+- The percept will be a list of the positions, _relative to the agent_, of the visible vertices.
 The percept does _not_ include the position of the robot!
-The robot must learn its own po- sition from the map; for now, you can assume that each location has a different “view.”
+The robot must learn its own position from the map; for now, you can assume that each location has a different “view.”

-• Each action will be a vector describing a straight-line path to follow.
+- Each action will be a vector describing a straight-line path to follow.
 If the path is unobstructed, the action succeeds; otherwise, the robot stops at the point where its path first intersects an obstacle.
 If the agent returns a zero motion vector and is at the goal (which is fixed and known), then the environment teleports the agent to a _random location_ (not inside an obstacle).

-• The performance measure charges the agent 1 point for each unit of distance traversed and awards 1000 points each time the goal is reached.
+- The performance measure charges the agent 1 point for each unit of distance traversed and awards 1000 points each time the goal is reached.

 **a**.
 Implement this environment and a problem-solving agent for it.
-After each teleporta- tion, the agent will need to formulate a new problem, which will involve discovering its current location.
+After each teleportation, the agent will need to formulate a new problem, which will involve discovering its current location.

 **b**.
 Document your agent’s performance (by having the agent generate suitable commentary as it moves around) and report its performance over 100 episodes.